Goal inference with Rao-Blackwellized Particle Filters: Intent Estimators: Reduced vs. Complete

-\end{theorem} \begin{proof} See Appendix \ref{app:proof 2}, where lower bounds on the $C_\nu$ are also derived, see Equation~\eqref{eqn:lower bound of dnu}. \end{proof} The lower bounds in~\eqref{Info lower bound} establish estimates of $\havg{k}$ and $\hred{k}$ in terms of data available to the adversary, in the absence of precise state information about the agent.
+The lower bounds in~\eqref{Info lower bound} establish estimates of $\havg{k}$ and $\hred{k}$ in terms of data available to the adversary, in the absence of precise state information about the agent.
 The discrepancy between the lower bounds serves as a conservative metric for the difference in the performance of the two respective estimators, as formalized in~\eqref{eqn:thm1 bound}.